benjaminjnoack/cmake_start/README.md

 $ ./generate.sh ~/projects/boot2/boot.atzip /home/ben/test
 ```

+The source from `*.atzip` will be extracted into the provided output directory.
+The automatically generate `CMakeLists.txt` will be placed in the output directory.

-The source code from Atmel START will be built as an object library.
+The generated `CMakeLists.txt` will build the Atmel START source code as an object library.
 The generated `CMakeLists.txt` should be [included](https://cmake.org/cmake/help/v3.11/command/include.html) into your project.
 For example: